haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_routes.md

 ```

 ## Route templates {#cloud-yaml-routes-temp}
 The `routes.yaml` file is a list of templated routes and their configurations.
-A route template looks similar to this: `http://www.{default}/`或`https://{default}/blog`, where `{default}` is the qualified domain name configured for the project.
-For example, the routes for `example.com` domain resolve to the following:
+A route template looks similar to this: `http://www.{default}/`或`https://{default}/blog`, where `{default}` is the qualified domain name configured for the project. 例如， the routes for `example.com` domain resolve to the following:

 -  `http://www.example.com/`
 -  `https://example.com/blog`